 Ticks can be a regular issue for some animals.
 They are generally found in coastal areas or well-protected inland areas as the ticks do not like severe frosts or dry heat.
 Ticks rarely transmit severe diseases, but local irritation can be a problem.
 We can show you how to safely remove ticks which have attached to your cat.

 We generally recommend that cats are better off being neutered at a young age.
-Males can be castrated from 5 ½ months.
-If left intact, they tend to mark their territory, including indoors, with urine and are more prone to fighting and road accidents.
-Females can be spayed at 5 ½ - 6 months of age.
+Males can be castrated from 12 weeks of age.
+If let intact, they tend to mark their territory, including indoors, with urine and are more prone to fighting and road accidents.
+Females can be spayed from 12 weeks of age.
 If left entire, they will come on heat about every three weeks, and will re-breed as soon as one litter is weaned.

 Microchip identification can help improve the chance of a lost pet being returned to its owner.
 This is a simple procedure, just like giving an injection, that can be undertaken in any consultation, at any age.
 Please ask for further details when making an appointment.

 Regular and consistent exercise is important for all cats.
 Many free-ranging cats will self-regulate their food intake and exercise to maintain an appropriate weight, but we advise that house cats be encouraged to expend energy in play.
 There are many commercially available cat toys to encourage active play.
 Please note that the guidelines on many feeds are quite generous and many cats need significantly less food than suggested on the pack.